dividedmind/statistics-done-wrong/power.rst

 This paradox (the ":index:`power approach paradox`") makes observed power calculations essentially useless.
 The observed power does not reveal any information about the data that the *p* value does not, and it is easy to misinterpret.

+Another approach differs in the details but suffers from the same paradox.
+Instead of computing the power of our study for detect the effect we estimated, we calculate the effect size necessary to achieve a target power level (such as 0.8) and call it the "detectable effect size".
+If the detectable effect size is very small, we could interpret this as evidence that no effect exists -- if one did, surely we would have noticed it.
+If the detectable effect is very large, our study was underpowered.

+This approach leads to the same paradox.
+If we have two studies with the same sample size and estimated effect sizes, but one has a lower *p* value, this implies the variation was less in that study -- smaller random variation means the true effect can be more easily discerned.
+It also means the detectable effect size will be smaller, for the same reason, and so the *p* value offers stronger evidence that there is a true effect while the detectable effect size suggests stronger evidence that no effect exists.

 Hypothesis testing cannot prove that there is no effect; it can only prove that you haven't found one yet.

 .. admonition:: What should you do?